Do the “math” for a second.

 Fortunately, this is another one that takes just a second to test, and your building management is required to enforce if there is a consistent issue.

 Take the stairs to exit your building to review all of your escape options or while you practice your fire escape plan.

-If you notice things are being left in the stairwell such as garbage, boxes, or other debris, let your building management know so they can follow-up to be sure you won’t be wasting precious seconds maneuvering around obstacles while trying to evacuate a fire.
+If you notice things left in the stairwell, such as garbage, boxes, or other debris, let your building management know so they can follow up to ensure you won’t be wasting precious seconds maneuvering around obstacles while trying to evacuate a fire.

 While checking your stairwells for storage and rubbish in Step #7, also take a look at the emergency lights to be sure they’re operating properly so you can rely on them in a crisis.

-Spending a few minutes to create a fire escape plan so you have a predetermined set of actions for getting out of every room in your apartment and to your escape routes means you won't waste valuable time when a fire breaks out.
+Spending a few minutes to create a home fire escape plan, so you have a predetermined set of actions for getting out of every room in your apartment and to your escape routes means you won't waste valuable time when a fire breaks out.

-If you still haven’t created your plan or need a refresher, take a few minutes and walk through this quick guide to develop your own fire escape plan.
+If you still haven’t created your fire safety plan or need a refresher, take a few minutes and walk through this quick guide to develop your own home fire escape plan.

-This checklist should serve as a quick way for you to limit the risk of a fire breaking out in your apartment…
+This home fire safety checklist should serve as a quick way for you to limit the risk of a fire breaking out in your apartment…

 And increase your chances of making a safe escape if you do find yourself in a building fire.